klembot/twine-utils/README.md

 This lets you work with Twee source, Twine 2 stories, and story formats in a programmatic way: combining them, adding extra JS or CSS, or otherwise modifying them in JavaScript.
-This also is able to read Twine 1 stories (TWS), but can't write them.
+This also is able to read Twine 1 stories (TWS) and the HTML files created by Twine 1, but can't write them.

 This library is intended to be used in a Node context, not a browser one, though everything except the path module should work.
 They aren't efficient to use in a